Distance: 24-mile loop

 The road surface where the road is open to cars is often rough, but the GMRT itself is glass.
 There are occasional picnic tables along the route, so you can bring lunch.

 There are two attractive spurs off this leg: the road to Port Costa and McEwen Rd.
 Port Costa is a tiny river port town turned artistes’ enclave consisting of a hotel, a restaurant, a saloon, a mercantile, a hat shop and a couple other things, well worth a visit.
 You could almost throw a blanket over the entire town.
 The detour adds almost no work to the ride—Port Costa is a very gentle 1/2 mile off the main route.
 Watch for the small sign marking the turn-off on your L.

 Soon after the Port Costa turn-off you pass McEwen Rd. on your R. Take it if you want to do a pretty and invigorating (code for “hard”) creekside climb on a very small road.
 It’s steep at first, then mellows to moderate, then mellows further to sweet open rollers.
 At the top of McEwen you have two choices.
 You can turn L and take perfectly pleasant Franklin Canyon Rd. into Martinez—if you do, follow Alhambra into town to get back on our route.
-Franklin Canyon is a relaxing, gentle, steady descent on a big, straight domesticated two-lane road, so if you want drama turn around at the top of McEwen and ride back down the way you came, then continue on the Scenic Drive.
+Franklin Canyon is a relaxing, gentle, steady descent on a big, straight domesticated two-lane road, so if you want more drama turn around at the top of McEwen and ride back down the way you came, then continue on the Scenic Drive.